CLehmann94/EPIC/README.rst

 ------
 Each of these files can be read in via Topcat using the Ascii input option.

   Li_line.dat: A file that gathers the EW of the Li line at 6707.76 Angstrom.
-It displys the EW for bother the reference and target spectrum as well as their uncertainties.
+It displays the EW for bother the reference and target spectrum as well as their uncertainties.
 EPIC will add to this file for each spectrum that is analysed to give a statistic for the Li lines.
   Note that this is a weak and not very stable line, so most low SNR spectra will not measure a reasonable value here.
 It is only interesting to measure this line when the Li content in a star is high.

-  EW.dat.gz file: A gziped file that contains the EW width measurments of all lines within the line list that was given to EPIC.
+  EW.dat.gz file: A gziped file that contains the EW width measurements of all lines within the line list that was given to EPIC.
 Each spectrum will have a new file that saves all their respective EW values.
 Displays EW for both the target and reference spectrum as well as their difference and uncertainties.
 Note that not all lines are used to measure the EW, but all lines will have an EW measurement if the measurement can be done successfully.